AKSW/docs.ontowiki.net/ontowiki/Instance-Lists.md

 This sections describes which parts of OntoWiki are involved in instance list creation.
 Its a overview; the actual API description follows in the next section.

-The core component is the class [https:_github.com/AKSW/OntoWiki/blob/develop/application/classes/OntoWiki/Model/Instances.php_](OntoWiki_Model_Instances), whose instances represent instance lists.
+The core component is the class [OntoWiki_Model_Instances](https://www.github.com/AKSW/OntoWiki/blob/develop/application/classes/OntoWiki/Model/Instances.php), whose instances represent instance lists.
 Instantiating it with a Store and a Graph-name results in a SPARQL-Query (to be specific: a Erfurt\_Sparql\_Query2 object) being created inside, that (after instantiation) selects all instances within that graph (so a "SELECT ?s WHERE {?s ?p ?o}").
 Having such a object instantiated gives you the following functionality via its methods:

 - getting the currently selected entities and their properties (execute the query and transform the result)
 - configure which properties should be shown (e.g. for each entity its dc:title)
 - configure filters (which entities should be shown)
 - configure paging (limit and offset)

-Displaying such a instance list in a [http:_framework.zend.com/manual/en/zend.view.introduction.html_](Zend-View) is done via a [http:framework.zend.com/manual/en/zend.controller.actionhelpers.html](ActionHelper) called [https:_github.com/AKSW/OntoWiki/blob/develop/application/classes/OntoWiki/Controller/ActionHelper/List.php_](OntoWiki_Controller_ActionHelper_List).
+Displaying such a instance list in a [Zend-View](https://docs.zendframework.com/zend-view/) is done via a [ActionHelper](https://framework.zend.com/manual/1.12/en/zend.controller.actionhelpers.html) called [OntoWiki_Controller_ActionHelper_List](https://www.github.com/AKSW/OntoWiki/blob/develop/application/classes/OntoWiki/Controller/ActionHelper/List.php).
 When you write a controller that wants to display a list, you instantiate a instances-object, get the action helper from the framework, and pass it the object.
 The ActionHelper then handles:

 - appending a customizable template that renders the instance list to a zend view
 - management of multiple lists in a user session

 The User-Interface to these configurable lists is composed of two parts: first there are some Modules (the "show properties"-module, the "filter"-module, and the "tagging"-module).
 They can be added to the view and they host configuration forms.
-Second there is a [http:_framework.zend.com/manual/de/zend.controller.plugins.html_](Zend-Controller-Plugin) called [https:github.com/AKSW/OntoWiki/blob/develop/application/classes/OntoWiki/Controller/Plugin/ListSetupHelper.php](ListSetupHelper).
+Second there is a [Zend-Controller-Plugin](https://framework.zend.com/manual/1.12/en/zend.controller.plugins.html) called [ListSetupHelper](https:github.com/AKSW/OntoWiki/blob/develop/application/classes/OntoWiki/Controller/Plugin/ListSetupHelper.php).
 It handles the configuration-requests by the modules and calls the corresponding methods on the instances-object.
 This means the configuration is done via HTTP-Request-Parameters containing JSON encoded configuration requests - send by the modules; received and processed by the ListSetupHelper.
 The nature of a Controller-Plugin is to be notified on each request, thus configurations on any list can implicitly be done within all controller action calls that want to use the list feature.

 # APIs

-The complete documentation for the classes is available [http:_docs.ontowiki.net/fw/_](online).
 Here I want to explain a minimal working examples of code, that can be used as a starting point for you.

 ```
 $listHelper = Zend_Controller_Action_HelperBroker::getStaticHelper('List');